delight-im/PHP-Router/README.md

       $router = new \Delight\Router\Router('/my/base/path');
       ```

- 1. Add some routes and map them to callback functions
+ 1. Add some routes and map them to anonymous functions or closures

     * static route